 We also distil expert knowledge and make it available in formats that are accessible to people with disability, families and workers at the grassroots.
 We are a knowledge hub for research about young people in nursing homes and potential solutions.

 We have ongoing partnerships with La Trobe University and Monash University, and are collaborating with a range of government agencies, other not-for-profit organisations and universities.
 We have a pipeline of studies that are being published in peer-reviewed journals and have already secured over $1.7 million in research funding through partnerships this year.
-For more information on our research program, please contact Louise Dixon at email@example.com
+For more information on our research program, please contact Glenda Bishop at email@example.com.

 To view journal articles, studies and reports that have been authored or co-authored by the Summer Foundation, please see our Publications page.